Pageboy/notes/docs/Teaching/Multiplatform Publishing/Week 8.md

 ## Images
 ### Anchored

 Images must be anchored in the text (unless they are not part of the threaded text).
-Images such as the frontis piece are not part of the threaded text, so we must use `object export options` for this.
+Images such as the frontispiece are not part of the threaded text, so we must use `object export options` for this.

 ### Figures
 To get the best control over the image styling it is best to use an Object style and control the export tagging with this set as  a tag `figure` with a class name such as `sceneimage`.